Religious education as part of the holistic formation of the human person

 “The teaching of religion in schools is seen as an important element in the integral formation of the person.
 It should lead to a process of self-discovery, developing the moral and spiritual dimensions and contributing towards children’s capacity to value, appreciate, perceive and interpret the world they live in.”
 The National Curriculum Framework continue stating that “the spiritual dimension of the self should be supported by promoting values that include justice, personal responsibility, respect, reflection and active engagement in moral issues.”
 One of the methods that the coordinator for religious counsellors promotes to reach this goal is through prayer spaces in schools.

 In Primary education, Prayer Spaces can be easily integrated into the curriculum through a thematic, cross-curricular approach.
-This approach makes learning more meaningful, helps students reflect, give their opinion, question, discuss, think out of the box, and initiate their learning.
+This approach makes learning more meaningful and helps students reflect, give their opinion, question, discuss, think out of the box, and initiate their learning.

 The themes of a Prayer Space activity can be linked to learning outcomes and skills in language teaching such as self-expression, writing, literacy, listening and reading skills, and creativity through art and design.